ruzickap/k8s-istio-workshop/docs/lab-02/README.md

 ```

 ::: warning
-Configure the access to kubernetes cluster also from your local PC.
+Configure the access to Kubernetes cluster also from your local PC.
 :::

 Open new terminal on your PC and run: